berlinrs/berline.rs/_posts/2024-12-05-rust-hack-and-learn.md

 See [Chat instructions](/chat/).

+---

+Notes for this event: Radu Marias from Xorio will give a talk about his development of rencfs - an encrypted filesystem written in Rust.

+---

 Rust is a language empowering everyone to build reliable and efficient software.

 Let's meet for open hacking and (co)-learning in our bi-weekly learning group!